Derbyshire Women cricket team: Women's Twenty20 Cup

 Derbyshire also played in the inaugural season of the Women's Twenty20 Cup, 2009, finishing bottom of Division 3.
 Similarly to their Championship performance, Derbyshire consistently bounced between the divisions, for example being promoted in 2014, 2016 and 2018 and being relegated in 2015 and 2017.
 In 2021, they competed in the East Midlands Group of the Twenty20 Cup, and finished 4th with 2 victories.
 In 2022, they finished 3rd in Group 1 of the Twenty20 Cup.
+In the 2023 Women's Twenty20 Cup, the side reached the group semi-final, where they lost to Scotland.
+In 2024, the side won the Twenty20 Cup, topping their group before winning all three matches at the National Finals.

 Players

 Current squad

-Based on appearances in the 2022 season. denotes players with international caps.
+Based on appearances in the 2023 season. denotes players with international caps.

 Notable players

 Players who have played for Derbyshire and played internationally are listed below, in order of first international appearance (given in brackets):